jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 through Properties.
 Then you can place it in a launcher or bind a key to the script.
 If you drag the launcher into a panel it will execute with a single click.

+### N-trig tablet pc's

+If you have the HP TX2z or Dell XT & XT2 you likely have your touch on the evdev driver rather than the Wacom driver.
+In that case the Touch Toggle Script above will not work for you.
+You can use the following script modified for the evdev driver.

+    #!/bin/bash

+    ## evdev touch toggle script
+    ##
+    ## Get the "Device name" or ID number
+    ## for touch from 'xinput list'.

+    if [ -f /tmp/touch_off ]; then
+            xinput set-prop 'N-Trig Touchscreen' 'Device Enabled' 1 rm -f /tmp/touch_off && exit 0
+    else
+            xinput set-prop 'N-Trig Touchscreen' 'Device Enabled' 0 echo 1 > /tmp/touch_off && exit 0
+    fi